My mom has a lot of Greek family, and they have always enchanted me with tales of Lefkada's (often referred to as

 Combine a car with lots of walking and a boat trip out to Skorpios Island (The famous island once belonging to Onassis) and you'll have found the perfect way to discover the secrets of this remarkable island.

 If you've flown into Kefalonia there are regular ferries to Lefkas from the port of Fiscardo.
-Otherwise you can get to the island by car across the bride connecting it to the mainland.
+Otherwise you can get to the island by car across the bridge connecting it to the mainland.

 Most people arrive directly on the island by plane, aboard flights into Preveza Airport (the island's airport).
 For the cheapest offers have a look at Kayak.

 This is one of the highlights of any holiday to the island.
 Here is a beach that is worth travelling a long way for.
 Once you've seen it you'll quickly realise why it is considered to be not only the loveliest of all the beaches on Lefkada but one of the loveliest in the Mediterranean.